Richard Brodie (programmer)

 Richard Reeves Brodie (born November 10, 1959) is an American computer programmer and author.
-He is an original creator of Microsoft Word.
-After leaving Microsoft, he became a motivational speaker and authored two bestselling books.
+He wrote the first version of Microsoft Word.
+After leaving Microsoft, he became a motivational speaker and authored two books.

 Biography

 Early life

 Brodie was born in Newton, Massachusetts, the elder son of Mary Ann Brodie and Richard Brodie, a child psychologist.
 He graduated from Newton South High School and entered Harvard College in the fall of 1977, concentrating in applied mathematics with an emphasis on computer science.
 He left Harvard after his sophomore year and moved to Palo Alto, CA to work for Xerox Corporation's Advanced Systems Division (ASD), where he met Charles Simonyi and helped develop the Bravo X word processor for the Alto computer.
 Simonyi became a mentor to Brodie at Xerox and took him along when he moved to Microsoft in 1981.

 Microsoft

 Simonyi hired Brodie in 1981 as Microsoft's 77th employee and a founding member of the Microsoft Application Division.

 Brodie distinguished himself at Microsoft by creating the first version of Microsoft Word in less than seven months.
 In addition to primary authorship of Microsoft Word, he wrote Microsoft's first C compiler, the original version of Notepad, and Word for the IBM PC Jr.

 Brodie's success as a programmer brought him to the attention of Bill Gates, who made Brodie his technical assistant in 1983.
 Brodie's primary accomplishment as Gates's assistant was the management of the Cashmere project, which was released as Word for Windows.

+During the Cashmere design, Brodie came up with the idea of the Combo box (a combination text box and drop-down menu widely used today), the Ribbon (a strip of buttons at the top of the screen used to display and change formatting), and the squiggly red underline that checks and flags spelling errors automatically.

 Brodie left Microsoft after the company went public in 1986, but returned in 1991 as Chief Software Designer and Lead Developer of the Omega project, which was released as Microsoft Access in 1992.
 He left Microsoft again in 1994.